 3 | Include the Correct School Name

-Including the correct school name on each of your secondaries may sound like an obvious piece of advice, but writing down the wrong school happens more often than you might think.
+Including the correct school name on each of your secondaries may sound like an obvious piece of advice, but writing down the wrong school name happens more often than you might think.

 You may have put painstaking effort into crafting ideal responses, and you may have reviewed your answers over and over to ensure they are absolutely flawless, but if you get hasty while submitting your answers, you could use the wrong school name or copy an answer you had originally crafted for a different school.